 By Chris Olsen

-Shayai Lucero is the recipient of a micro grant from My Founder Story, a program dedicated to providing resources to female-identifying founders.
-Since 2018, more than $220,000 in grants and services have been donated to women business owners.
+Shayai Lucero is the recipient of a micro grant from Publish Her Story, a program dedicated to providing resources to female-identifying founders.
+Since 2018, more than $250,000 in grants and services have been donated to women business owners.
 To learn more and apply, visit our grants page.

 Growing up on the Acoma and Laguna Reservations in New Mexico, Shayai Lucero dreamt of being a doctor.
 She loved participating in science fairs and competed twice at the international level.
 In college, she discovered science doesn’t always take place in a lab.
 She began researching the medicinal plants of her people and interviewing her elders about their healing practices.
 Shayai was planning for a career that combined modern medicine and traditional Pueblo medicine.
 Then, when she was just 19 hours away from earning a degree in pre-med biology, she was forced to leave college.
 There was an issue with her tribal scholarship.
 The only way to resolve it was through legal action—and that could take years.
 With no idea what to do next, Shayai was crushed.